-I’d been wanting to make a sausage flavored with all the elements of the classic dish Duck L’Orange for a while, and then I found myself in possession of 13 diver ducks: Goldeneyes, scaup, that sort of thing.
-These are fishy, fishy ducks, as they eat lots of clams and crustaceans and other fishy things.
-Ew.
-Fortunately you can still eat these ducks if you strip off all the fat and skin.
+I’d been wanting to make a sausage flavored with all the elements of the classic dish Duck a L’Orange for a while, and then I found myself in possession of 13 diver ducks: Goldeneyes, scaup, that sort of thing.
+These are fishy ducks, as they eat lots of clams and crustaceans and other fishy things.
+What to do?
+Skin them and make duck a l’orange sausages, of course!

-Even with this treatment you will want strong flavors to go with the meat, just in case you missed some fat along the way.
+Even with this treatment you will want strong flavors to go with sea duck or diver duck meat, just in case you missed some fat along the way.
 Orange juice, zest and orange liqueur do a nice job of this, as do cloves, garlic and just a little cayenne.

 The result is a luxury link from a garbage duck.
 Roast or grill these sausages slowly and serve them with mashed potatoes, or toss them into cassoulet or some other hearty stew.

-Can you use other wild ducks, or domestic ducks or geese?
+Can you use other wild ducks, Canada or snow geese, or domestic ducks or geese?
 You bet.

 - 3 pounds duck meat

 - 34 grams kosher salt

 - 2 grams ground cloves

 - 12 grams ground black pepper